Authored By

 2021 DataHaven Community Wellbeing Survey (Wave 5)

 From June to December 2021, DataHaven completed Wave 5 of the DataHaven Community Wellbeing Survey with support from dozens of hospitals, charitable organizations, and public agencies throughout Connecticut.
-Like our 2015 and 2018 surveys, the 2021 survey involved thousands of live interviews of randomly-selected Connecticut residents in every town.
+The 2021 survey involved thousands of live interviews of randomly-selected Connecticut residents in every town.
 Results from the over 9,000 interviews with randomly-selected adults may be found below.
 Results are also included in the Town Equity Reports, Community Wellbeing Index reports and Community Health Needs Assessment reports published throughout the state in 2022 and 2023.
-Please contact us for additional information.

 Results, Publications, and Data: 2021 Survey Program